letStayFoolish/js-behind-scenes/README.md

 ```

 ## Hoisting

+**Hoisting:** Makes some types of variables accessible/usable before they are actually declared.

+Before execution, code is scanned for variable declarations, and for each variable a new property is created in the **variable environment object**.

 **Calling function before its declaration - sometimes it seems like functions are moved to the top of scope chain**